By Steve Hefferon, CMT, PTA and co-founder of LoseTheBackPain.com

 1/16th of an inch difference is not a lot, and our bodies can accommodate it.
 But, first, you and your doctor need to know if you have a difference or a discrepancy.
 Physical therapists, podiatrists or medical doctors will have you using a lift to provide a momentary answer, but lifts are not good for improving long-term balance and a more stable pelvis.

 It is possible to be born with legs of different length.
 Also, total hip or knee replacement patients may have significantly shorter legs.
-However, doctors should never assume this condition exists and recommend lifts, or orthotics with built-in lifts.
+However, doctors should never assume this condition exists and recommend heel lifts, or orthotics with built-in lifts without digging further to understand what’s actually going on for the individual.

 When lift-wearers know which condition they suffer from, the next step is to work with the maker of the lift to gradually decrease its height as you increase your strength and bring your body back to a more balanced, more stable state.
 This is the ideal: to be natural and balanced so you can withstand the stress and strain of your day.

-Once I accurately diagnose a client's condition, what makes all the difference in dealing with their pain are stretching and exercising.
-Not any haphazard program, either, but an integrated workout tailored specifically to the individual client's special needs.
-I always and whole-heartedly recommend our Muscle Balance Therapy.
+Once I accurately diagnose a client’s condition, what makes all the difference in dealing with their pain are stretching and exercising.
+Not any haphazard program, either, but an integrated corrective exercise program tailored specifically to the individual client’s special needs.
+I always and whole-heartedly recommend our Muscle Balance Therapy approach as the foundation of any back pain relief plan.

 Muscle Balance Therapy, first of all, makes possible understanding how and why your body is out of alignment.
 It helps identify muscle imbalances and postural dysfunctions which are the root cause of your pain.
 Then a program of very specific and personally targeted exercises help your body become stronger, more flexible and better balanced.